architkaila/Text-To-Image-MircoService/README.md

 ## Project Description
 This project is a microservice that takes a text prompt and generates an image based on the text.
 The microservice is hosted on Azure App Service along with a CI/CD pipeline setup such that any changes to the code are automatically deployed to the App Service.
 The microservice is built using FastAPI.
 The model deployed for this microservice is [StabilityAI's Stable Diffusion 2.1](https://huggingface.co/stabilityai/stable-diffusion-2-1).

+## Continuous Integration
+In this project, we have used Github Actions for continuous integration.
+On every push to the main branch, the following steps are run:
+1. Installing dependencies and environment setup using make setup
+2. Linting the code using pylint
+3. Formatting the code using black
+4. Running unit tests on the code using pytest

+## Continuous Deployment
+In this project, we have used Github Actions to orchestrate the CI/CD pipeline and Azure App Service for continuous deployment.
+The github workflow deploys the code to Azure App Service on every push to the main branch.

+The github workflow yaml file can be found [here](.github/workflows/main_text-to-image-microservice.yml) and the Azure App Service is setup to automatically deploy the code from the main branch.
+The App Service can be found [here](https://text-to-image-microservice.azurewebsites.net/).

 ## Setting up the project
 **1. The project can be run using the following command:**
 ```